prebhdevsingh/kaf-familycamp/content/faqs.md

     answer: "Prices vary depending on when you book, but the aim of Khalsa Family Retreat is to keep costs to a minimum for delegates.
 We generally subsidise our events, with the retreat not making a profit and running on a loss.
+Any profits go back into Khalsa Foundation and Parchar of Sikhi.
       This is done so that families can afford to attend get the opportunity to attend.
 We seek to make up any losses through generous donations from the Sadh Sangat.
-For KFR the opening fee for early registration will be £150 for anyone over 13 years old and £90 for anyone under 12 years old with those under 2 attending for free.
+For KFR the opening fee for early registration this summer will be £185 for anyone over 18 years old and £125 for anyone aged between 3 to 17 years old, with those aged 2 and under attending for free.
 This will be for a limited time so register before the deadline, all the latest offers will be available via the registration form. "
   - question: I have a baby, do I have to pay?
-    answer: Children who are aged 2 and under are free.
-Children aged between 3 and 12-years-old will qualify for the child rate.
+    answer: "Children who are aged 2 and under are free.
+Children aged between 3 and 17-years-old will qualify for the child rate for the summer Khalsa Family Retreat.
+The winter prices are yet to be confirmed. "
-  - question: My child is 13-years-old - why do I have to pay adult price?
+  - question: My child is 13-years-old - why do I have to pay adult price at the winter Khalsa Family Retreat?
     answer: Most residential sites only offer discounted rates for children under the age of 12, we then pass these savings onto the families in order to book at cheaper rates for children.
 Generally sites will charge us adult